aaronkjones/blog/content/blog/ha-sec-system.md

 To install HA, see the [Getting Started](https://www.home-assistant.io/getting-started/) guide.

-Also, take a look at the [alternative installation methods](https://www.home-assistant.io/docs/installation/) of installing HA.
+Also, take a look at the [alternative installation methods](https://www.home-assistant.io/docs/installation/).

-Personally I chose Hassbian because I wanted a more traditional Linux environment to work in.
+Personally, I chose Hassbian because I wanted a more traditional Linux environment to work in.
 Hass.io makes installation very simple.

 ## Configuring Z-Wave